Article I. Name and Location

 Article IV.
 Section I. Members of the Board of Directors

 The Board of Directors shall consist of 14 members elected by the WAESOL membership.
 Members of the Board shall include five officers, the immediate Past President, and eight members-at-large who are broadly representative of the various areas of interest of the members.
 At least one of the members-at-large shall represent the area of the state beyond Puget Sound.
-The eight members-at-large shall serve two-year terms, with four new members-at-large elected each year.
+The eight members-at-large shall serve two-year terms.

 A majority vote of the Board shall be considered as binding for all Board decisions.
 A quorum shall consist of 50% of sitting Board members.

 Article IV.
 Section 2.
 Elected Officers